dpsutton/resize-window/readme.md

 However, you can easily add your own.
 For instance, to alias h to ?, the help command, just add `(push '(?h ??) resize-window-alias-list)` in your init.el.

+### Kill and restore windows ##

 ![usage gif](images/kill_windows.gif)

+In this example, we can bounce back and forth between the test and code of resize-window.
+When we want to work in one exclusively, we call up resize-window (bound with `C-c ;` and then hit `k` for kill all the other windows.
+We edit our tests and then call up resize-window and hit `y` for yank.
+Think that we just put them into a ring buffer, but they are actually in a stack.

+## Create windows ##

+Here, we want to create a bunch of windows.
+We can use `2` and `3` to make splits like their native emacs commands `C-x 2` and `C-x 3`.
+Use `0` to kill the split.
+If you want to go down to a single, use the example above to hit `k` to kill all and then `y` to restore.
+Again, all of the buffer resizing commands work (`f`, `p`, `b`, `n`) to resize these buffers.

 ![usage gif](images/navigate.gif)

 ## Bugs ##